jgoldfar/pde1d/README.md

 ### Building on MacOS

-The Sundials + PDE1D build is tested on MacOS with the following [Homebrew](https://brew.sh/) dependencies:
+The Sundials + PDE1D build has recently been tested on MacOS with the following [Homebrew](https://brew.sh/) dependencies:

 ```shell
 brew install octave boost eigen